gotreasa/gotreasa-berlin-clock/_NOTES.md

 ## Pomodoro 9

 - ✅ Define the backlog for the first and second line of the API
-- 🚧 Write the API test for UAT 1.3
+- ✅ Write the API test for UAT 1.3
-- ⚠ Write the BDD test for UAT 1.3
+- ✅ Write the BDD test for UAT 1.3
-- ⚠ Implement the unit test and functionality for 1.3
+- ✅ Implement the unit test and functionality for 1.3

+## Pomodoro 10

+- ✅ Write the API test for UAT 1.4
+- ✅ Write the BDD test for UAT 1.4
+- ✅ Implement the unit test and functionality for 1.4